LorianBathory/GuessThePlant/docs/json-migration-tools.md

 # JSON Migration Tooling Review

 This document records the current state of the JSON migration tooling, checks that were run, and follow-up work required before the application can rely on JSON as the primary data source.
+The tooling lives on the dedicated `json` integration branch while we keep the production `main` branch on the original JS data path, so all commands and paths below assume you are working from that branch.

 ## Delivered tooling